ootuskaai/readmeTest/README.md

 We have 2 ways can make links.

 Way 1:
+Make link in one line.

-Use the \[ sing
+Use the \[ and \] sign cover the link text .
+\[ put the link text in here \]
+Then use \( and \) cover the link url
+You can see the link below the link go to google search.
 [put the link text in here ](https://www.google.com/).

 Way 2:
+Make link in separate line. (look like PS).
-This is am example see more here [put the link text in here way 2] ...and....so on..
+This is am example see more here [put the link text in here way 2]
 [put the link text here way 2]:https://www.google.com/

 # Make em tag